graphql/dataloader/README.md

 Primes the cache with the provided key and value.
 If the key already exists, no change is made.
 (To forcefully prime the cache, clear the key first with `loader.clear(key).prime(key, value)`.)
 Returns itself for method chaining.
+If the cache is disable, prime will do nothing.

 ## Using with GraphQL